wp-plugins/wptouch/readme.txt

 Tested up to: 2.7.1
 Stable tag: 1.8.9.1

-WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.
+WPtouch automatically transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android or BlackBerry touch mobile device.

-Downloaded over *95,000 times* (bravenewcode.com + wordpress.org) since April 2008.

 == Description ==

-With a single click, *WPtouch* transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone or iPod touch.
+With a single click, *WPtouch* transforms your WordPress blog into an iPhone application-style theme, complete with ajax loading articles and effects, when viewed from an iPhone, iPod touch, Android or BlackBerry touch mobile device.

-The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to your iPhone and iPod touch visitors without modifying a single bit of code (or affecting) your regular desktop theme.
+The admin panel allows you to customize many aspects of its appearance, and deliver a fast, user-friendly and stylish version of your site to your iPhone, iPod touch, Android or BlackBerry Storm visitors without modifying a single bit of code (or affecting) your regular desktop theme.

 The theme also includes the ability for your visitors to easily switch between the *WPtouch* view and your site's regular theme.